santtos0x1/AidFlow/README.md

 # AidFlow

-A modern, minimalist ticket management system built with Django.
+A modern, responsive web application built with Django for efficient support ticket management.
+This system provides a clean interface for creating, tracking, and resolving customer support requests with role-based access control.

 ![Texto alternativo](docs/img/home-page.png)